 Parents (Biological and/or Step-Parents, if applicable)

 Please include information about ALL parents, including biological parents, step-parents, adoptive parents and legal guardians even in cases where parents are divorced, on all applicable application forms.
 In cases where a student’s parents are divorced or separated, we still require information from both parents regardless of who may or may not have had custody of the student as a minor.
+The application provides space for representing “Household 1” and “Household 2” separately.
 If one or both parents have remarried, we also require information on the step-parent’s finances and assets.
 For the purposes of assessing parental resources, the step-parent’s income (while required to be submitted) will generally not be factored in; however, all household assets — whether jointly held with the student’s biological parent, adoptive parent, or legal guardian or individually by the biological parent, adoptive parent, legal guardian or step-parent — will be considered.
 We protect 50% of the combined value of these assets and use the resulting total in our calculations.

 Special Note for Adoptive Parents: In cases of adoption, the student’s adoptive parent or parents are treated as biological parents.

 Family information provided regarding siblings should be limited to the student’s biological (including half-siblings) or adoptive siblings.
 In addition, if a student’s parents are providing more than half the support for a non-sibling who is living with the family — a step-child or grandparent, for example — then information about these people should also be provided.
 In some cases, we require proof of that support and expect that person to be listed as a dependent on the parents’ tax return.